felipe-pereira-lima/data-visualizer/README.md

    proportion using the parameters and methods defined in this object.
    - The ratio of female:male staff at Indiegogo is 50:50.
-Make sure that this is correctly visualised on the plot.
+Make sure that this is correctly visualised on the plot. - OK

 #### Pay gap 1997–2017